 Are you wondering if your students or children should be learning in bean bag chairs?
 The answer might surprise you!

 The very first bean bag chair came out in 1969, and since then, they’ve become one of the most popular ways for kids to watch television, read comics, play video games, and more.
-These ultra-comfortable chairs are usually associated with relaxing and hanging out.
-However, the evidence shows that they can also be great for studious situations.
+These ultra-comfortable chairs are usually for relaxing and hanging out.
+However, the evidence shows that they can also be great for academic situations.

 If you’ve been avoiding bean bag chairs for kids who need to learn, you might want to reconsider.
 In this guide, we’ll give you the information you need to decide if these chairs are a good fit for your classroom or daycare.

 Keep reading to get your bean bag questions answered!

 Why School Furniture is So Important

-Experts agree that school furniture is an important part of the learning process.
+Experts agree that school furniture is an integral part of the learning process.
 The right school furniture enables students to be poised to learn the things they need.

 Every day, kids spend about six hours, if not more, seated at a desk.
 If the seating isn’t comfortable, the kids might have a hard time focusing.
 But even worse, kids can start to develop back problems and other health issues resulting from poor furniture.